19 electronics manufacturing process challenges and solution

 2. Short product life cycles

-Another challenge faced by the electronics manufacturing process is short product life cycles.
+Another challenge faced by the electronics production process is the short product life cycle.
 Due to the rapid pace of change, products quickly become outdated and must be replaced with newer models.
-This can result in high levels of waste and e-waste.
+This can result in high levels of waste.

 3. Increasing competition